 After leaving school, Applegate went on to study medicine at Monash University and now works part-time in General Practice.
 Literature and music have always remained central passions in her life.

 In 1982, the call of the warmth and the vibrancy of the tropics resulted in a move to Darwin in Australia's far north.
-Applegate plays cello with the Darwin Symphony Orchestra and is actively involved in the lively Darwin chamber music scene, both as a performer and convenor of concerts.
-Se has had many opportunities to have compositions performed in Darwin, largely through the support of the Darwin Symphony Orchestra, the wider Darwin community and the Music Department at the Charles Darwin University.
+Applegate plays cello with the Darwin Symphony Orchestra and is actively involved in the lively Darwin chamber music scene.
+She has had many opportunities to have compositions performed in Darwin, largely through the support of the Darwin Symphony Orchestra, the wider Darwin community and the Music Department at the Charles Darwin University.

 Applegate's first major work was The Wetlands Suite, composed for the Darwin Youth Orchestra and Centre for Youth Music singers, CDU.
 The work was first performed in Darwin in November 1997, and later in the same month for the Tiwi Aboriginal people at Bathurst Island.
 The work has also had several performances by the Darwin Symphony Orchestra and the DSO recorded the Suite in 1999.

-In 1998, The Wetlands Suite - Darwin Youth Orchestra received an Honourable Mention in the CACS National Awards for 'An Outstanding Contribution to Australian Culture'.
+In 1998, The Wetlands Suite for the Darwin Youth Orchestra received an Honourable Mention in the CACS National Awards for 'An Outstanding Contribution to Australian Culture'.

 Applegate has written two full-length musicals (libretto and score): Felicity and the Bunyip (2000), and A Gecko's Tale (2004).
 The latter is a musical satire dealing with current issues surrounding refugees and asylum seekers.
 Both were premiered by the Charles Darwin University to great acclaim.
 Many of the songs from these musicals have had subsequent performances.